Skip to main content

 image.png

-• Producers - The process of reading the changes made to the source database.
+• Producers - The process that reads the changes made to the source database.

-• Kafka - Streaming service to ensure that changes are delivered securely and credibly.
+• Kafka - Streaming service to ensure that Kafka delivers changes securely and reliably.

-• Consumers - The process of reading the Kafka Stream and saving the changes as files.
+• Consumers - The process that reads the Kafka Stream and saves the changes as files.

-• FileZone - The storage that holds the files that will be loaded into the target data store.
+• FileZone - The storage that holds the files Data Integration loads into the target data store.

-• DWH - The target Data Warehouse into which the changes will be loaded.
+• DWH - The target Data Warehouse into which Data Integration loads the changes.

 On this Page